Cooking banana: Fried

-Plantain is popular in West Africa, especially Cameroon, Bénin, Ghana and Nigeria; when ripe plantain is fried, it is generally called dodo ("dough-dough").
+Plantain is popular in West and Central Africa, especially Cameroon, Democratic Republic of Congo, Bénin, Ghana and Nigeria; when ripe plantain is fried, it is generally called dodo ("dough-dough").
 The ripe plantain is usually sliced diagonally for a large oval shape, then fried in oil to a golden brown color.
 The diagonal slice maximizes the surface area, allowing the plantain to cook evenly.
 Fried plantain can be eaten as such, or served with stew or sauce.
 In Ikire, a town in Osun State in southwestern Nigeria, there is a special way of preparing fried plantain known as Dodo Ikire.
 This variation of Dodo (Fried Plantain) is made from overripe plantain, chopped into small pieces, sprinkled with chili pepper and then fried in boiling point palm oil until the pieces turn blackish.
 The fried plantains are then stuffed carefully into a plastic funnel and then pressed using a wooden pestle to compress and acquire a conical shape when removed.

 In Ghana, the dish is called kelewele and can be found as a snack sold by street vendors.
 Though sweeter and spicier variations exist, kelewele is often flavored with nutmeg, chili powder, ginger and salt.

-In the Western hemisphere, tostones (also known as banann peze in Haiti, tachinos or chatinos in Cuba, platanos verdes fritos or fritos verdes in the Dominican Republic and patacones in Colombia, Costa Rica, Ecuador, Honduras, Panama, Peru and Venezuela) are twice-fried plantain fritters, often served as a side dish, appetizer or snack.
+In the Western hemisphere, tostones (also known as banann peze in Haiti, tachinos or chatinos in Cuba, and patacones in Colombia, Costa Rica, Ecuador, Honduras, Panama, Peru and Venezuela) are twice-fried plantain fritters, often served as a side dish, appetizer or snack.
 Plantains are sliced in 4 cm long pieces and fried in oil.
 The segments are then removed and individually smashed down to about half their original height.
 Finally, the pieces are fried again and then seasoned, often with salt.
-In some countries, such as Cuba, Puerto Rico and the Dominican Republic, the tostones are dipped in creole sauce from chicken, pork, beef, or shrimp before eating.
+In some countries, such as Cuba, Puerto Rico and the Dominican Republic, the tostones are dipped in Creole sauce from chicken, pork, beef, or shrimp before eating.
 In Haiti, bannann peze is commonly served with pikliz, a slaw-like condiment made with cabbage, onions, carrots and scotch bonnet peppers.
 In Nicaragua, tostones are typically served with fried cheese (Tostones con queso) and sometimes with refried beans.
 While the name tostones is used to describe this food when prepared at home, in some South American countries the word also describes plantain chips, which are typically purchased from a store.

 In western Venezuela, much of Colombia and the Peruvian Amazon, patacones are a frequently seen variation of tostones.
 Plantains are sliced in long pieces and fried in oil, then used to make sandwiches with pork, beef, chicken, vegetables and ketchup.
 They can be made with unripe patacon verde or ripe patacon amarillo plantains.
-Tostones in the Dominican Republic are only fried once and are thicker than chips.
-Although there are local names for tostones in almost every Latin country, they are still commonly called tostones in all of Latin America.